Selective disk backup and restore for Azure virtual machines

 Note

-Backup OS disk only in the Azure portal (Standard policy)
+Back up the OS disk only in the Azure portal (Standard policy)

-Configure backup for the OS disk only
+Screenshot that shows configuring backup for the OS disk only.

-Configure Selective Disk Backup in the Azure portal (Enhanced Policy)
+Configure selective disk backup in the Azure portal (Enhanced policy)

-When you enable the backup operation using the Azure portal, you can choose the data disks that you want to include in the backup (the OS disk is always included).
-You can also choose to include disks that are added in the future for backup automatically by enabling the “Include future disks” option.
+When you enable the backup operation by using the Azure portal, choose the data disks that you want to include in the backup.
+(The OS disk is always included.)
+You can also choose to include disks that are added in the future for automatic backup by enabling the Include future disks option.

 Note

-Using Azure REST API
+Use the Azure REST API

 Selective disk restore

-• The OS disk is included by default in the VM backup and restore, and can't be excluded.
+• The OS disk is included by default in the VM backup and restore and can't be excluded.

 Limitations